webdavis/ansible-role-golang/README.md

   version: ""
 ```

-Optionally, you may verify the binary install using the Checksum value provided by
+Optionally, you may verify the binary install using the Checksum value provided by the Go
-the Go maintainers.
-You can find the SHA256 values at https://golang.org/dl/.
+maintainers.
+This role will try to determine your system architecture dynamically so you must
+specify the system architecture of the Go binary that matches your systems architecture as a
+YAML key:

 ```yaml
 golang_checksum: